First, the background to this Passivhaus

 In other words, pig-headedness won out over anxiety.
 Neither my partner nor I had been early adopters of anything before, but we weren’t about to build a fossil-fuel guzzling house just so that a carpenter could have more room to screw up.
 So get back on that horse, I said to myself, as I signed a cheque for the architects and an international certifier to chaperone the eventual build process.
 Life is a constant application of the creative forces of the sun against entropy on earth.
 That’s solar radiation physics for: “Suck it up, princess.”

-Because I was clueless about what “timber framing” meant, I called the person with whom we eventually built.
+Because I was clueless about what “timber framing” means, I called the person with whom we eventually built.

 Timber framing is how most Europeans built houses until the 1800s.
 Four or more heavy logs provided structural support at each corner of the house, and light walls were built between them.
 It fell out of fashion mostly because a new stud frame method – in which the wall construction also provided the structural support – was cheaper and required less skill to assemble.